The Mobi-C Cervical Disc is an artificial cervical disc implant composed of three pieces: two end plates and a plastic insert.

-Mobi-C Cervical Disc was the first cervical disc in the U.S. approved to treat more than one level of the cervical spine, and Mobi-C is the only artificial disc with published clinical results out to 10-years for one and two levels.
+Mobi-C Cervical Disc was the first cervical disc in the U.S. approved to treat more than one level of the cervical spine, and Mobi-C is a proven cervical disc with 10-years of clinical data showing improved long-term outcomes for one and two-level replacements.

 At 10 years, all patient-reported outcomes of Mobi-C recipients were equivalent to or improved from 7 years.
 Recipients of Mobi-C reported improved Neck Disability Index (NDI) Scores, improved neck pain, and improved arm pain.
 In addition, no subsequent surgery at an adjacent level occurred between the 7-year and 10-year follow up.2,3

 Mobi-C was designed by an experience French Surgeon team and was first implanted in France in November 2004. in 2006, Mobi-C entered into FDA IDE one- and two-level studies.
 In August 2013, the FDA approved Mobi-C for use in the United States, making Mobi-C the first cervical disc FDA approved to treat one- and two- levels of the cervical spine.
 The FDA also determined Mobi-C to be statistically superior to fusion at 7 years for 2-level cervical disc replacement.2,3

 A return to physiological mobility